kindredresearch/SenseAct/README.md

         env.reset()
 ```

 More examples are provided in the `examples` directory.
-The example scripts use the OpenAI Baselines
-implementation of Proximal Policy Optimization ([PPO](https://arxiv.org/abs/1707.06347)) for learning.
-To install
-baselines, simply run `pip install baselines==0.1.5`.
 Our environment classes
 are also [rllab](https://github.com/rll/rllab) compatible.
 For example, passing `rllab_box=True` as an argument to the
 ReacherEnv makes it rllab compatible.
 Rllab uses object oriented abstractions for different
 components required for their experiments.
 The environment should be constructed with the corresponding objects provided